-The CAA is organized on a multi-country basis, led by an Executive Director and a Board of 12 members.
+The CAA is organized on a multi-country basis, led by a Board and the CAA President, and an executive team in the Global Office.

-40 Local Committees and Global Groups, driven by active CEMS Alumni volunteers, offer 200+ unforgettable, local, regional and global professional and social events for alumni worldwide to network, socialize, and have fun!
-The CAA network enables CEMS alumni to broaden their professional knowledge and their social and professional network.
+More than 30 Local Committees and Global Groups, driven by active CEMS Alumni volunteers, offer unforgettable, local, regional and global professional and social events for alumni worldwide to network and socialize!
+The CAA network enables CEMS alumni to broaden their profes-

+The CEMS Alumni Association (CAA) is a strong sional knowledge and their social and professional network.